PagerDuty Delivers Consistency and Better Developer Experience With Stoplight Tools

 Some tool troubles extended beyond programming languages, as well.
 The teams adopted the OpenAPI data format, and have found the open source tools built around OpenAPI to be high quality and well-maintained.
 But for design and governance, they needed more.
 That’s where Stoplight comes in.

-PagerDuty makes use of several Stoplight tools, including Spectral for linting and governance, Elements for documentation, and Studio for design.
+PagerDuty makes use of several Stoplight tools, including Spectral for linting and governance, Elements for documentation, and Platform for design.
 They’ve found that the tools create a common thread across their design-feedback-iteration process, feeding that goal of consistent high quality and productivity.
 Stoplight lets PagerDuty maintain its lightweight Elixir stack and still meet the needs of demanding API consumers.

 A broad range of users interact directly with PagerDuty every day.
 With the company’s commitment to seeking out customer feedback, front-line staff have an important role to play:

-Stoplight Studio is an essential tool in managing that process.
+Stoplight is an essential tool in managing that process.
 Customer support staff aren’t deeply familiar with reading code or YAML files.
 OpenAPI documentation and Stoplight Studio provide an easy-to-understand interface for non-technical employees, so that the pipeline for customer feedback can be as direct as possible.

 Much of the information PagerDuty collects through their documentation and customer feedback processes feeds into something they call their “Captain’s Log.”
 With broader participation across the company, there are many more contributions to the Captain’s Log.
 Now it is filled with both technical and non-technical contributions, which makes it a better resource and gets the team answers faster.